Abijeet/scheduler/README.txt

 A simple scheduler application that allows you to schedule events such as shutdown, restart, log off, start a program and display a message at a specified time.
-Currently only works on windows.
+Currently only works on Windows.